 Referring to both sites as well as others that you might find will help you determine which exchanges are best for you.

 Social Media and Influencers

 Where do we start?
 We all know that social media has provided an outlet for every kind of information.
 It doesn’t matter whether it is true, false, or somewhere in between.
 Social media platforms such as Twitter, Reddit and Telegram are hotbeds of scammy crypto activities.
 This is mainly because scammers have easy access to a worldwide market of people entering a new market.

-Crytpo Twitter and YouTube are especially dangerous places for crypto traders.
-In either place, you’ll find scores of ‘experts’ offering trading advice, often leading newcomers to their paid groups.
+Crytpo Twitter, TikTok, YouTube, etc. are especially dangerous places for new crypto traders.
+You’ll find scores of ‘experts’ offering trading advice, often leading newcomers to their paid groups.
 There are also very many high quality content creators on these platforms.
 But on social media, there is no real way to verify the information that is given out.
 In theory, it’s just as easy to delete a price prediction as it is to post one.

 Telegram is another outlet often used by scammers who create fake ‘official’ accounts and stage phony airdrops or referral programs, for instance.
 They lure newbies into giving over confidential information.
 A common theme is requiring someone to pay a certain amount in crypto to join a fake group, with promises that they will earn 10x their returns!
 They use very deceptive techniques.

 Besides these types of scams, there are fraudsters who impersonate legitimate traders and influencers.
 Social media is a dangerous place when it comes to trade information.
 And yet that’s where newcomers to crypto come first when looking to join the cryptocurrency revolution.